Union station (NJ Transit): History

-Completed in 2003 at a cost of $24.8 million, the station filled the eight mile stretch Newark Penn Station and Roselle Park station.
+Planning for an infill station in Union Township began in the 1990s as part of the redevelopment of Morris Avenue.
+The new station was also called "Townley" during planning before Union was adopted in 1998.
+The new station opened April 28, 2003, at a cost of $27 million.
 It is adjacent to Kean University.
 Station amenities include a waiting room, rest rooms, vendors, and a 464-space parking lot.
 The station features artwork reproducing the 40th parallel of the Earth's northern hemisphere, and shows cities through which the 40th parallel runs including Lisbon, Rome, and Beijing.
 Currently, the station is served by 53 weekday and 36 weekend NJ Transit trains.